SHANGHAI | 20 Dec, 2020

 Judging by Quality, Value & packaging

 The China Wine Competition will judge each wine on the basis of three primary criteria: Quality, Value, Packaging & Design.
-Each of these criteria reflects a different aspect of the overall wine drinking experience.
+Each of these criteria reflects a different aspect of the overall wine-drinking experience.
 When considered together as part of an overall scoring system, they accurately reflect what consumers are looking for today when they purchase or consume wine.

 Quality refers to all the factors that impact the drinkability of a wine – its flavor profile, aroma, and overall balance (as measured by tannins, alcohol content and acidity).
-From a consumer perspective, a high-quality wine is one that is enjoyable and easy to drink.
+From a consumer perspective, high-quality wine is one that is enjoyable and easy to drink.
 It is a wine that a consumer will purchase more than one time.

 Value refers to the relative pricing of the wine vis-à-vis competitors in the marketplace.
 Value is a relative benchmark, not an absolute benchmark.
 Thus, a wine does not need to be cheap in order to deliver value.
-A premium-priced wine, then, can still provide value if it is priced more affordable than comparable peers.
+A premium-priced wine, then, can still provide value if it is priced more affordably than comparable peers.
 Given the number of choices today on a retail shelf, consumers need to feel comfortable that they are getting the proverbial “bang for their buck.”

 Packaging & Design is a subjective factor that takes into account several key issues, such as the overall look and presentation of the bottle (including cork and label), and how well the brand presentation of the bottle matches up with the personality of the wine inside the bottle.
 In today’s brand-driven marketplace, consumers now view wine as a branded product.
 As a result, they expect every bottle of wine they purchase to come with a unique brand story or unique brand identity.
 This reflects the fact that many consumers will make the decision of whether or not to purchase a bottle of wine based on how well it is perceived to match up with their current lifestyle or demographic group.